A Complete Guide to Halogen Bulbs: Choosing, Using, and Replacing with LEDs

 How many types of halogen lamps are there?

-How much do halogen lamps consume?
+How much energy do halogen lamps consume?

 How are halogen lamps made?